kenashkov/swoole-performance-tests/README.md

 What will improve the performance in this case is to run some (most if possible) of the queries in parallel by using sub-coroutines.
 This is possible only if the queries are independent of each other.
 Also both these tests show more requests served under higher load - this I attribute to the async operations performed in these tests and Swoole relying on the coroutines for these.
 - test [10] is a simpler version of [9] and it repeats its results
+- test [11] is just a representation of what a real world Swoole application should aim to be - use as much as possible caching and few IO operations.
+The amount of loaded classes does not affect the performance.

 Overall conclusion:
 - in simple applications or microservices Swoole will excel as these will be mostly cached.
 Swoole leads here as it loads the classes only ones and can use memory for all the caching.